With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Langlade County, WI.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Langlade County, Wisconsin can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Wetzel/rasmussen Counseling Services is a mental health clinic in Langlade County, Wisconsin, located at W10610 Clinic Street, 54428 zip code.
-Wetzel/rasmussen Counseling Services offers outpatient treatment.
-Wetzel/rasmussen Counseling Services provides couples/family therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
+Wetzel/rasmussen Counseling Services is a mental health treatment center in Langlade County, WI, located at W10610 Clinic Street, 54428 zip code area.
+Wetzel/rasmussen Counseling Services provides outpatient treatment.
+Wetzel/rasmussen Counseling Services offers dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
 Wetzel/rasmussen Counseling Services also supports people with trauma and people with PTSD.
-Some other services provided by Wetzel/rasmussen Counseling Services include education services, suicide prevention services and illness management and recovery.
+Additional services at Wetzel/rasmussen Counseling Services consist of court-ordered outpatient treatment, education services and family psychoeducation.

 Yes, Wisconsin offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.